scottalmond/EscapeRoom/resources/DESIGN.md

 ## Wall Computer

-- Implementation: The Wall PC will automatically proceed through these chapters in the listed order as players play the finale unless overridden by the proctor
+- Requirement [TIER 2] [Software] [Management]: The Wall computer shall automatically proceed through these chapters in the listed order as players play the finale.
+The chapters shall also also be manually progressed through when the Proctor computer send commands to the Wall computer.
 	- Idle Standby: The monitor will display a black screen and emit no sound.
-This chapter will complete when the proctor provides the appropriate input.
+This chapter will complete when the Wall computer is sent a 'start' command from the Proctor computer
-	- Opening cut scene: A cut scene explaining the room setting and objectives.
-The end of the chapter constitutes completion of the chapter.
-	- Light puzzle: Display light puzzle component status.
-Display and update countdown timer.
-Activation of all four light puzzle components constitutes compeltion of the puzzle.
+	- Light puzzle: Display static on the Wall monitor.
+Report the status of the light puzzle components to the Proctor computer.
-	- Instructions cut scene: A cut scene explaining the remaining objectives and user controls.
+	- Controls Tutorial: An on-screen prompt on the Wall monitor will display the status of all the finale user inputs.
+Actuating all user inputs at least once constitutes completion of this chapter.
 	- Snake: A 5-person video game where 1-2 players each control an on-screen character.
 The game is complete when all snakes are long enough and have exited the playing field.
 	- Hyperspace: A 5-person video game where players work together to navigate a cargo pod through hyperspace, while avoiding and blasting obstacles.
 Reaching the end of the hyperspace maze constitutes completion of the game.
 	- Credits: A pre-scripted sequence highlighing the efforts of the escape room development team.
 	- Corporate logo cut scene: The corporate logo animation will play for a few seconds.
-	- Blooper video: When the room is successfully completed in under 60 minutes, a bonus video will play after the credits, otherwise this chapter is skipped.
-The next chapter after this is to return to idle standby.
-- Unaccessible Chapters: the following chapters will exist and can only be reached through proctor commands
+- Unaccessible Chapters: the following chapters will exist and can only be reached via commands from the Proctor computer.
 	- Debug: Display the state of user inputs to aid in troubleshooting.
 	- Pause: Hold count down timer, display a pause icon on the screen.
 - Implementation: Pinout